Vimjas/vint/README.rst

     $ vint --color --style ~/.vimrc

-And you can see all available options by `--help` as following:
+And you can see all available options by using `--help`:

 ::
     $ vint --help